araobp/ultrasonic-communication/README.md

 ### How much time does it take to compute complex FFT of 2048 samples?

 The measured value is 3msec for each FFT of 2048 samples at 80MHz system clock.
+2048 samples correspond to 20.5msec at 100kHz sampling rate, so 3msec is short enough compared to 20.5msec.

 ### Next step